charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ### ELT Diagram
 ![ETL](Assets/etl_diagram.png)

-Figure 3.1 outlines the data flow from the source to the final analytical phase.
+Above figure outlines the data flow from the source to the final analytical phase.
 Below are the various stages involved.

  - Extraction: The data source is the Kaggle platform, downloaded in CSV format and saved on a local drive.